nanogiants/nanogiants-docs/docs/backend/basic-guidelines.md

     - **404 Not Found:** Resource not found.
     - **500 Internal Server Error:** Server encountered an error.
     - ...
   - **Error Messages:** Provide clear and meaningful error messages.
+We recommend referring to the [RFC7807 Standard](https://tools.ietf.org/html/rfc7807) for generating meaningful error messages, but this is optional and not a strict convention.
   - **Data Format:** Use a consistent format for data, typically JSON.
 - **Explanation:** Clear and consistent responses help clients handle different scenarios effectively.
+Using a standard like RFC7807 can enhance the clarity and utility of error messages but is not mandatory.

 ### 5. **Versioning**